n0obHere/fusionpbx-app-bulkvs/README.md

 - Check that the address validation returns "GEOCODED" status
 - Ensure state is a valid 2-letter abbreviation
 - Check that ZIP code is valid

+### Cache Issues

+- **Cache Not Updating**: If the cache appears stale, reload the page to trigger a background sync
+- **Sync Stuck**: If sync appears stuck, you can force reset it by accessing `bulkvs_sync.php?type=numbers&force_reset=1` or `bulkvs_sync.php?type=e911&force_reset=1`
+- **Missing Data**: If data doesn't appear in cache, check PostgreSQL logs and FusionPBX error logs for database errors
+- **Refresh Button Not Appearing**: Ensure the sync completed successfully - check sync status in the database table `v_bulkvs_sync_status`
+- **Deleted Numbers Still Showing**: The cache should automatically remove deleted numbers, but if they persist, reload the page to trigger a sync

 ## License